 A ball of twine might not seem like a major tourist attraction, but when you see the scale of the world’s largest ball of twine, you can’t help but stop off for a few moments to admire the creation.

 The world's largest twine ball is the prized creation for the locals in Cawker City, KS.
 Its circumference is more than 40-ft and approximately 11-ft tall.
-The best time to visit the unusual roadside attraction is during August when the city hosts the Twine-a-thon event when more twine is added every year.
+The best time to visit this unusual American roadside attraction is during August when the city hosts the Twine-a-thon event when more twine is added every year.

 Address: 719 Wisconsin St, Cawker City, KS 67430